40 years in the making: Five lives changed by China's reforms | The Japan Times

 “Top reason was family, second was opportunities.
 The market opportunities are here in China,” Zhao said, describing the pace as way faster than in Silicon Valley.

-Zhao’s firm helps budding companies grow, providing them the money, time, space, advice and services to expand — a foreign idea in China before Deng.
+Zhao’s firm helps budding companies grow, providing them the money, time, space, advice and services to expand.

 His parents have gone from making purchases with food coupons to scanning QR codes with their smartphones or buying via e-commerce platforms.